 A Big Girl Room for Allie

-It was May of 2016.
-We were in Orlando with my parents, taking Alexandria (“Allie”) to Disney World for the first time.
+In May of 2016, we were in Orlando with my parents, taking Alexandria (“Allie”) to Disney World for the first time.
 I woke up early that morning and discovered during my morning routine that I was expecting our second child.
 With excitement, I went back into the room and woke Braxton to tell him.
 As we shared a princess breakfast with my parents that morning in Epcot, we told them that the next time we came, we’d have a second child that would be able to share in on the fun.
-They were overjoyed and so were we.

 We soon found out that we were having another precious little girl, and I began trying to think of the best way to utilize space and furnishings for our growing family.
 I decided that we would move Allie out of the nursery to make room for her little sister and that she would have her very own “big girl room.”

 I began looking for inspiration and measured the space just as I do for my clients.
 I decided that the best focal point in the room would be to put a daybed in front of the two windows, and the twin mattress would be the perfect size for Allie to transition into from her crib.
 I had fallen in love with an idea I found where a king headboard was used as the back of the daybed and built-ins were nestled on each side.
 The only problem was that the only logical wall for the bed was in front of the windows as I mentioned, and there simply wasn’t enough space (or budget) for built-ins.